-To date, the outreach efforts for the I-80 project have included five Project Working Group meetings and two public meetings.
+To date, the outreach efforts for the I-80 project have included six Project Working Group meetings and three public meetings.
 The Project Study Group considered all input provided by the project’s stakeholders while developing, refining and recommending the alternatives to be carried forward.

 As IDOT continues to develop the I-80 project, there will be more opportunities for stakeholders and the public to get involved and provide their input.
-Additional Project Working Group meetings, a Public Meeting, and a Public Hearing are yet to be held before the Phase I process is complete.
+An additional Project Working Group meeting and a Public Hearing are yet to be held before the Phase I process is complete.
 Future meetings will present and solicit input on the alternatives to be carried forward for further study and on the preferred alternative that is ultimately selected for the improvement of the I-80 corridor.